ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 Each resource can have up to 1000 user tags, and no more than 250 access tags.
 However, only 100 tags can be attached or detached in the same operation.

-### Step 1 - Creating an IAM access management tag in the UI
+### Step 1 - Creating an IAM access management tag in the console
 {: #storage-create-access-mgt-tag-ui}
 {: ui}